vedankvekhande/Movie_App/README.md

 <h1 align="center">MovieFlix</h1>
 MovieFlix is a Simple React-based movie web application almost a Netflix Clone built in react library that allows users to search for movies by title, sort them by multiple genres, display movie as a cards and provides infinite scrolling in dual direction.
 The website is designed to be user-friendly , responsive designed and visually appealing.It displays a list of movies from The Movie Database (TMDb) API.
-The app shows top movies for each year sorted by popularity and users can filter by multiple genres, the app also loads top movies from previous / next years as the user scrolls through the list.The application is also hosted on live server , it can be accessed from here https://movie-app-ymkw.vercel.app/
+The app displays top movies for each year sorted by popularity and users can filter by multiple genres, the app also loads top movies from previous / next years as the user scrolls through the list.The application is also hosted on live server , it can be accessed from here https://movie-app-ymkw.vercel.app/
 <hr/>

 <img width="840" alt="react-movie-screen" src="https://github.com/vedankvekhande/Movie_App/assets/30791618/852777b2-9303-4cd9-aae2-7799a3fabbe6">